 After you finish your pre-licensing course, pass your real estate exam, submit your application to the state, and receive your license, you’re ready to begin applying for real estate personal assistant jobs.

-So you might be wondering, “Where do you find a real estate personal assistant job?”
+So you might be wondering, “Where do you find a real estate assistant jobs?”

 But you can also give local real estate offices a call and inquire whether they’re hiring for a personal assistant role.
 Since real estate agent personal assistants are in high demand and you have competition, you’ll want to apply to different offices and different brokerages to increase your chances of getting hired.